na-na-hi/renget/archive/CharaImpressions_JP.md

 ### ->Winter Yuni ![Water](https://pomf2.lain.la/f/wbwd78dh.png)<-
 **Good physical support with TP boost, action speed increase and every physical buff you could want for a party.
 No debuffs to enemies though.
 Good addition to water support cast.**

 Winter Yuni deals no damage, outside of a joke 5 dmg from her SP skill when she has a stack of her unique mark.
 Her entire purpose is for buffing physical teams with consistent output of buffs to Physical teams.
 In that regard, she's unmatched for pure support functionality on a single unit for water specifically.
 On an overall level, she's a good physical buffer with action speed and the +5 TP boost.
 Her competition for water are the likes of S.Kokkoro, X.Chika, S.Hiyori, S.Saren for pure physical support options.
-Of these, S.Kokkoro has the most value and could be used in tandem with her, as she provides the P.Def debuff that Winter Yuni is missingis missing.
+Of these, S.Kokkoro has the most value and could be used in tandem with her, as she provides the P.Def debuff that Winter Yuni is missing.
 Her mark system works similar to Ruu's, where she loses a mark when she takes damage.
 However, she does not lose marks when she uses her skills, which is where the checks happens.
 The fact that she gets marks from her UB means they're not going to be on her immediately, but can be refreshed when the player wishes to do so.
 There are instances where an attack will have one damage calculation against the damage cap, but have multiple instances of checking damage dealt.
 In these cases, Winter Yuni loses multiple stacks.

 -> ![Yuni](https://redive.estertion.win/card/full/129331.webp)<-